ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

   early feedback.
 * Helping ambassadors promote content that aligns with the messages and topics defined through social media and other channels.
-* Advocating for ambasadors to be part of the OpenJS speakers bureau, even if the ambassador is not otherwise and active member of the project itself.
+* Advocating for ambassadors to be part of the OpenJS speakers bureau, even if the ambassador is not otherwise an active member of the project itself.

 ## Ambassadors nominations